Eastern's TRIO McNair Program 2020-2021 Overview

 Alexis Lisandro Guizar-Diaz graduated in the spring of 2021 with a degree in Sociology and a minor in Philosophy.
 His key research interests are political economy, rural & agrarian communities, and Latina/o/x populations.
 He is a member of the American Sociological Association and a recipient of a 2020 Eastern Washington University Summer Research Internship through … Read moreRead More

 Alexandria Belen Coronado graduated from Eastern Washington University in 2021 with a major in Political Science and an emphasis in Pre-Law with a minor in Anthropology.
 Prior to attending EWU, she graduated from Columbia Basin College with an Associate of Arts degree.
-She is involved in the Honors Program at EWU as well as the … Read moreRead More
+She was involved in the Honors Program at EWU as well as the … Read moreRead More

 Lizeth Bañuelos graduated from Eastern Washington University in 2021 with a majori in Applied Developmental Psychology and two minors, one in Race and Culture Studies, the other in Chicana/o/x Studies.
 Her research interests surround the psychology of the Latinx community and discovering best practices for serving underserved populations.
-Lizeth completed an EWU McNair Summer Research Institute … Read moreRead More
+Lizeth completed an EWU McNair Summer Research … Read moreRead More

 Aulane Mpouli graduated from Eastern Washington University in spring 2021 with a bachelor’s degree in chemistry.
 Her research interests include analytics, biological chemistry, and catalysis, and at EWU, Aulane worked on a biochemical research project analyzing the successful ways in which the substrate Inosine Triphosphate (ITP) binds to the enzyme Inosine Triphosphatase in order for … Read moreRead More